5 Options For A Low Carb Christmas Dinner | Healthy & Convenient

-Stuffing, pigs in blanket, and Yorkshire puddings – Christmas dinner can be one of the most calorie laden plates of food you tuck into all year.
-But if sitting down to tempting plates of festive food is something you’ve been looking forward to all week there are some low carb swaps to ensure that your Christmas feast isn’t going to set back your health and fitness goals.
+If sitting down to tempting plates of festive food is something you’ve been looking forward to all week there are some low-calorie dinner swaps to ensure that your Christmas feast isn’t going to set back your health and fitness goals.

 If you’re looking to make some low carb swaps that still taste great and add to the tastiness of your plate, try switching your typical roasted potatoes for roasted turnips.
 They take just 30 minutes to roast with a little olive oil and seasoning, you can even add a sprinkle of rosemary for an extra flavour.